Challenges and Trends in Egocentric Vision: A Survey: Trends and Future

 Furthermore, research related to multi-view and cross-view understanding is gradually becoming a focal point in the egocentric vision domain.
-The specifics of these works will be elaborated in the section on Multi-view Joint Understanding.
+The specifics of these works will be elaborated in sect. \ref{Multiview Joint Understanding}.
 Notably, in the Exo-Ego direction, researchers have primarily focused on aligning Exo-Ego perspectives and learning viewpoint-invariant features.
 This research area has made significant progress in recent studies \cite{jang_intra_2024}, Xu et al. \cite{xu_weakly_2024}, Truong et al. \cite{truong_crossview_2025}, Quattrocchi et al. \cite{quattrocchi_synchronization_2024}, Tran et al. \cite{tran_ex2egmae_2024}.
-Through cross-view alignment, researchers can effectively leverage prior knowledge learned from large-scale conventional view data to enhance the performance of egocentric models and mitigate the issue of limited egocentric data.
-Additionally, the introduction of multi-view alignment and joint understanding strategies helps models overcome the challenges of high dynamics in egocentric scenes by integrating stable and unobstructed visual information from conventional views, thereby significantly improving the performance of egocentric tasks.
+Through cross-view alignment, researchers can effectively leverage prior knowledge learned from large-scale conventional view data to enhance the performance of egocentric models and mitigate the issue of limited egocentric data\refcircstep[BurntOrange]{challenge:datasets}.
+Additionally, the introduction of multi-view alignment and joint understanding strategies helps models overcome the challenges of high dynamics\refcircstep[BurntOrange]{challenge:highly dynamic} in egocentric scenes by integrating stable and unobstructed visual information from conventional views, thereby significantly improving the performance of egocentric tasks.
 Although preliminary results have been achieved in cross-view alignment research, the field is still in its infancy, and many innovative tasks remain to be explored.
 Recently, research based on cross-view datasets \cite{grauman_egoexo4d_2024}, Huang et al. \cite{huang_egoexolearn_2024}, Li et al. \cite{li_egoexofitness_2024}, Qiu et al. \cite{qiu_egome_2025} has introduced a series of new cross-view task benchmarks, which are expected to become key research hotspots in the egocentric vision field.